Sydney harbour bridge

 Pyrmont Bridge

-Our second bridge on the Seven Bridges Walk is the Pyrmont Bridge, a heritage-listed swing bridge nestled in Darling Harbour.
-This architectural gem, dating back to 1899, stands as one of the oldest surviving bridges globally, steeped in historical significance.
+Our second bridge on the Seven Bridges Walk is the Pyrmont Bridge, a heritage-listed swing bridge in Darling Harbour.
+This architectural gem, dating back to 1899, is one of the oldest surviving bridges globally, steeped in historical significance.
 As you traverse this heritage-listed structure, take a step back in time and marvel at its enduring beauty.
-The Pyrmont Bridge not only serves as a vital link connecting bustling areas of Sydney but also narrates a captivating tale of engineering prowess from the turn of the 20th century, making it a must-see landmark on your journey through Sydney’s iconic bridges.
+The Pyrmont Bridge serves as a vital link connecting bustling areas of Sydney and also narrates a captivating tale of engineering prowess from the turn of the 20th century, making it a must-see landmark on your journey through Sydney’s iconic bridges.

 • Address: Pyrmont Bridge, Sydney NSW 2000.